-To lower the carbo box, simply push on the cargo box.
+To lower the carbo box, simply push it down into place.

 - Keep yourself and others clear of the cargo box and vehicle frame junction when lowering cargo box. - Ensure to properly latch the cargo box and the tailgates before riding. - Make sure you do not leave objects between lifted cargo box and vehicle frame to ensure proper latching of the cargo box when lowered.